wdonne/pincette-s3-server/README.md

 ## Object Keys

 The S3 object keys are derived from the URL path.
 The first segment is mapped to a bucket through the configuration.
 The remainder of the path will be the object key.
 Folders should always end with a slash.
+A particular object version can be addressed by adding `?versionId=<ID>`.

 ## Uploads